Ph.D. Student

 Alexandria K. Vail

-• A. Vail, Multimodal and Dyadic Modeling of Client-Therapist Interaction: An Interpretable and Causal Strategy.
+• A. Vail, Multimodal and Dyadic Modeling of Client-Therapist Interaction.
+15 December 2023.

 • J. Girard*, A. Vail*, E. Liebenthal, K. Brown, C. Kilciksiz, L. Pennant, E. Liebson, D. Öngür, L.-P. Morency, J. Baker.
 Computational Analysis of Spoken Language in Acute Psychosis and Mania.
 Schizophrenia Research, 2021.